-LL Cool J Is Launching An Old School Hip-Hop Channel On SiriusXM Radio
+LL Cool J Is Launching An Classic Hip-Hop Channel On SiriusXM Radio

-Like the rest of us older heads, Hip-Hop OG LL Cool J has an affinity for golden era rap music and is looking to throw up a new old school Hip-Hop channel on SiriusXM radio.
+Like the rest of us older heads, Hip-Hop OG LL Cool J has an affinity for golden era rap music and is looking to throw up a new classic Hip-Hop channel on SiriusXM radio.

 According to Billboard, the Hip-Hop icon is planning on launching his LL Cool J’s Rock The Bells Radio show this Wednesday at 10pm and to commemorate the moment, LL and DJ Z-Trip will host an invite only roller skating event in East LA for a live broadcast of the new show.
 You’d think he’d do it in his hometown of Queens, but to each his own.